NethServer/docs/administrator-manual/en/webtop5.rst

 - select the user to share the resource (1).
 - select if you want to share your identity with the user and possibly even if you force your signature (2).
 - choose the level of permissions associated with this share (3).
-- if you need to change the permission levels more granularly, select "Advanced" (4).
+- if you need to further change the permission levels, select "Advanced" (4).
 - finally, choose whether to apply sharing only to the folder from which you started, or only to the branch of subfolders or to the entire account (5).

 .. image:: _static/webtop-sharing_mail_folder_2.png